blaynem/rumble-raffle-DAO/WHITE_PAPER.md

 ## **Token Burn Mechanisms**

+If we decide to go deflationary, these are the burning mechanisms we can have in place.

 1. Any time a weapon is purchased or upgraded, `50%` of the token will be burnt.
 The remaining `50%` will be returned to the stakers.
 2. There will be special Rumble Raffles where you can purchase up to 10 additional entries.
 That fee will go to the prize pool. `10%` will be burned, `10%` will be returned as revdis, the remaining prize pool will be distrubuted to the top 3 remaining players.
 (Definite numbers TBD)
 3. Purchasing in game badges and accessories.
 4. Armor?
 Is simply a badge inside the game of some sort.
 5. Badges?
 Maybe specific PFPs or something? idk

-## **Throwaway Ideas**

-- Something similar to twitches "Predictions"
-- Can make a Rumble PFP NFT as well, charging RUMBLE to mint.
+If we decide to not have burn mechanics, we can instead give `100%` of that revenue back to stackers.

 <br>

 # **Weapons**

-Weapons have no impact on normal games, however there will be many benefits to holding them.
+Weapons have **no impact** on games, however there will be many benefits to holding them.

 While any player may earn 1 RUMBLE token by being the winner, only a Weapon Holder will be able to earn rewards at a heavily increased rate.